ahsanrizvi99/ecg-heartbeat-classifier-cnn/README.md

 ## 📄 License

-This project is intended for **academic and educational purposes only**.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project with proper attribution.